Table of Contents

 Key Takeaways

-• Hybrid mutual funds hold multiple security types, such as stocks and bonds, in one portfolio, providing investors with a diversified investment option.
+• Hybrid mutual funds combine stocks and bonds in one portfolio, offering investors a diversified investment option.

-• Hybrid funds can reduce volatility compared to stocks or mutual funds that invest only in stocks due to their diverse investment securities with different risk attributes.
+• They may reduce volatility compared to funds that invest solely in stocks due to diverse investments with varied risk attributes.

-• Hybrid funds can be tax-inefficient, producing more taxes than other types of funds and not complementing other investments.
+• Hybrid funds can be tax-inefficient and may not always complement other investments.

-• Diversification does not guarantee growth or protection from loss, so it is important to research and compare hybrid funds.
+• Since diversification doesn’t guarantee growth or protection from loss, make sure to research and compare hybrid funds.

 There are many types of mutual funds with various benefits.
-A hybrid mutual fund (also known as a blend fund) is unique because it can hold multiple security types in one portfolio and invests in a combination of stocks and bonds, or it may invest in other mutual funds.
+A hybrid mutual fund, also known as a blended, can hold multiple security types in one portfolio and invests in a combination of stocks and bonds, or it may invest in other mutual funds.

-Here's some more information to help you decide whether these investment vehicles could be suited to your financial goals.
+Here is more information to help you decide whether these investment vehicles align with your financial goals.

 What Is a Hybrid Mutual Fund?

-Hybrid mutual funds are mutual funds that hold multiple security types, such as stocks and bonds, in one fund portfolio.
-The asset allocation or investment mix of a hybrid mutual fund can remain fixed, or change over time.
-Hybrid funds that feature equity (e.g., stocks) and debt (e.g., bonds) in roughly equal measure are commonly referred to as balanced funds.
+Hybrid mutual funds hold multiple security types, such as stocks and bonds, in one portfolio.
+The asset allocation or investment mix of a hybrid mutual fund can remain fixed or change over time.
+Hybrid funds that feature equity, such as stocks, and debt, such as bonds, in roughly equal measure are commonly referred to as balanced funds.

 Types of Hybrid Funds